 The National Trust in Suffolk plays an invaluable role in preserving history and unspoilt countryside.
 From inspiring historic houses, gardens and parkland to dramatic coastlines and nature reserves, there’s something for everyone.
 In Suffolk the National Trust has a whole range of properties and sites, so you’re sure to find someting of interest.
-Many of the National Trust properties in Suffolk have activities and events throughout the year, so please click on the links below to take you to the displays for each of the properties to find out more about them.
+Many of the National Trust properties in Suffolk have activities and events throughout the year, click here to find out more.

 You could start with a visit to Ickworth House, above, near Bury St Edmunds.
 It is a Georgian jewel set in ‘Capability’ Brown landscape, where you can discover the eccentric world of the Hervey family.
 Ickworth House, Park and Gardens